doctea/drum2musocv/README.md

  - Add extra output on the pitch bend output (currently using this to replace my broken output cc74)

-## Requirements

- - need to apply patch from https://github.com/arjanmels/debounceevent/commit/c26419a5a2eb83c07bcb69e8073cecd7453c53bf.patch to the DebounceEvent library (removes use of delay() by the library)

 ### Done list